Yes bone broth is the master drink! If you are part of my online and free community, you know this already since I talk about bone broth all the time.

 I know people who in a quest for a youthful appearance will pay top dollar for products that boost collagen — you know the little jars of creams for women.
 Collagen found in bone broth is the same and ever a better form of collagen which is also the main constituent of hair, skin, and nails.
 Soft nails anyone?
 As we age, production of collagen declines and we start to see the outward signs of aging.
-Collagen from bone broth is better absorbed by the body…greater bioavailibity: Your body knows how to process it better than in a cream therefore you get better results!
+Collagen from bone broth is better absorbed by the body…greater bioavailability: Your body knows how to process it better than in a cream, therefore, you get better results!

 Did you know that eating the skin of your chicken will also give you a load of collagen?

 One of the most vital nutrients for healing the gut is gelatin.
 Yep, the stuff that makes the Jell-O jiggle.
 There was a time when gelatin was the most studied nutrient under the sun for all of its healing virtues.
 Times have certainly changed.